 Domestic Violence Penalties

-A misdemeanor domestic violence conviction is punishable by up to one year in jail and/or a maximum $2,000 fine.
-A felony domestic violence conviction, on the other hand, is punishable by two, three, or four years in state prison and/or a maximum $6,000 fine.
+The punishment for a misdemeanor domestic violence conviction is a maximum of one year in jail and/or a maximum $2,000 fine.
+By contrast, a felony domestic violence conviction is punishable by two, three, or four years in state prison and/or a maximum $6,000 fine.